-Diversity of Neotropical Meliaceae
+Diversity of Neotropical Meliaceae - COMPLETED

 The ongoing project is documenting the diversity of Neotropical Meliaceae: a medium sized family of about 150 species in the Flora Neotropica region, containing most of the premier timber trees of the Neotropics including true mahogany and its relatives.
 These timbers are widely used throughout Latin America in construction, building and joinery.
 The main focus of current work is updating the 1981 Flora Neotropica account of the family.

 The new generic accounts will include new keys to species, descriptions of new species, new distribution maps using GIS techniques, and a phylogenetic framework for the major genera based on DNA sequencing.
 Morphological accounts of Guarea (69 spp.), Trichilia (80 spp.) and Cedrela (17 spp.) are now complete and the DNA studies (with Jim Clarkson) are well advanced.